arunsrin/arunsrin.mkdocs/home/games/action-adventure/index.md

 ### ❤️ Rise of the Tomb Raider (2019)
 Probably my favourite series.
 I have fond memories of playing *Tomb Raider: Legend* on my PS2.
 I love how *vertical* this whole game is.

+### ❤️ Tomb Raider (2026)
+Replayed this game and still absolutely adore it.
+This is the 2013 reboot and has a lovely mix of exploration and combat.
+The Tombs themselves are a bit simple but the overall level design, the traversal, and combat are excellently tuned.
+Cannot fault a game that uses bow-and-arrow so well.

 ### Shadow of the Tomb Raider (2019)
 Fun game, great visuals and stealth sections.